Call me back, please

 If you can isolate and switch off utilities without disconnecting them and drain out any water from your pipes, you’ll be in a much better position to turn on utilities once a property is sold or re-occupied.

 The cost of disconnecting and reconnecting still exceeds paying for standing charges.
-Your insurance company will insist that you carry out regular inspections and risk assessments, often every week or restrict your cover substantially.
+Your insurance company will insist that you carry out regular inspections and risk assessments, often every week or restrict your coverage substantially.

 A row of empty shops with flats above